GutoFrr/learning-python/README.md

 The user can choose between roll the dice or end the program.
 If the user chose to roll, the program will give it 2 values between 1 and 6 and print the result.

+### Currency Conveter
+This programs converts US Dollars to Pounds Sterling.